DouglasNeuroInformatics/Douglas_User_Documentation/docs/research_methods/sharing_data.md

   - If you do share code with your paper, each step should ideally map to a specific command or script
   - For each step, make a note of the input and output data required
 - What intermediate data do you want to share?
-  - Some analyses steps take too long or require too many resources for a reader to reasonably re-run them
+  - Some analyses steps take too long, results are too large, or require too many resources for a reader to reasonably re-run them
   - Other times, raw data may not be possible to share due to privacy concerns, whereas derivative summary data may be uncomplicated
   - In these cases it may make sense to just share intermediate data